 “You have the right to decide what kind of data you share and under what circumstances that happens,” Shackelford said.
 “And if you don’t like your service and don’t want that data up anymore, they generally have to delete it.
 There’s nothing shocking here; this isn’t some kind of pie-in-the-sky vision that we’re talking about.
 This is the reality for hundreds of millions of people around the world.”

 Facebook is supposed to adapt its platform to comply with these regulations.
 During his testimony before Congress, Zuckerberg verbally committed to making those same controls available to users worldwide.
-It’s worth nothing that’s not the same as enforcing the standards themselves (which is arguably lawmakers’ job).
+It’s worth noting that’s not the same as enforcing the standards themselves (which is arguably lawmakers’ job).
 Nevertheless, it’s clear Zuckerberg was at least willing to talk about extending GDPR protections to all Facebook users: A photograph of the typed notes he brought to his testimony included talking points like “support privacy legislation that is practical” and “don’t say we already do what GDPR requires.”

 “The European Union has been far ahead of us in all of this,” Schneider said.
 “The Republican Party is aligned with the [ISPs] and the Democratic Party has largely been aligned with the big platform monopolies — the Facebooks and the Googles.
 So both parties are in bed with major monopolistic actors in this economy, and we’ve been really slow to see the conversation develop about how we can challenge their power.